rustasync/team/rfcs/0001-tide-roadmap.md

 ### Goals
 [stabilize-core-goals]: #stabilize-core-goals

 * [ ] Merge PR
 * [ ] Resolve design questions.

 ## Session management
 [session-management]: #session-management

 Current discussion around session management in tide is centered around the [design issue][issues-9] for the same. @tomhoule has got a working generic session implementation written against the new tide core changes.
 You can check the [project out here][session-project].
-This provides types to define middleware and custom session storage backends which hook directly into the `Context` object proided to the endpoint function.
+This provides types to define middleware and custom session storage backends which hook directly into the `Context` object provided to the endpoint function.

 The current discussion is centered on providing a simple in memory session storage with Cookies as the default in the framework, and provide external crates to hook into external data stores.